Class 8 Exam > Class 8 Notes > Science Class 8 > NCERT Exemplar Solutions: Crop Production & Management

 Q.3.
 What are organic foods?

-Ans: The crops which are cultivated without using any of the harmful chemicals, fertilizers, and pesticides and which don’t affect humans or any animals are known as organic foods.
+Ans: The crops that are cultivated without using any of the harmful chemicals, fertilizers, and pesticides and which don’t affect humans or any animals are known as organic foods.
 These crops can be cultivated by using traditional fertilizers.

 NCERT Exemplar Solutions: Crop Production & Management | Science Class 8